mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-team-handbook.md

 Here are some guidelines:

-* When submitting a PR, please include updated documentation if applicable
+* When submitting a PR, please include updated documentation if applicable.
-* The documentation update can be in the form of a bullet list or an outline
+* The documentation update can be in the form of a bullet list or an outline.
-* Label the PR as **Docs Needed**/**Editor Review** and tag @justinegeffen or @amyblais
+* Label the PR as **Docs Needed**/**Editor Review** and tag @justinegeffen or @carriewarnermm.
-* The documentation you've submitted will be reviewed
+* The documentation you've submitted will be reviewed.
-* At times, the editors may make and commit stylistic changes \(such as punctuation\) but any content changes will be added as a suggestion for the submitter's consideration
+* At times, the editors may make and commit stylistic changes \(such as punctuation\) but any content changes will be added as a suggestion for the submitter's consideration.
-* Once the PR is approved, it will be merged, and the documentation will be updated
+* Once the PR is approved, it will be merged, and the documentation will be updated.

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

 **Note:** This process does not apply to the [API Documentation requirements](https://github.com/mattermost/mattermost-api-reference) as it is updated automatically and isn't part of the documentation process.

-### Adding Reviewers to PRs
+### Adding reviewers to PRs

 Mattermost documentation covers a number of different topics.
 For documentation, the following reviewers are recommended: